sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 - Same ESP32 firmware and topics regardless of hub.
 - A discovery handshake:
-    - ESP32 advertises over BLE and UDP; hub with highest priority (Android > Pi > laptop) takes the “Coordinator” role.
+    - ESP32 advertises over BLE and UDP; hub with highest priority (Android > Pi > laptop) takes the "Coordinator" role.
-- If the phone leaves, ESP32 enters “watch” mode and caches events; optional mini‑recorder takes over if present.
+- If the phone leaves, ESP32 enters "watch" mode and caches events; optional mini‑recorder takes over if present.

 # Implementation notes